rmlmcfadden/rmlmcfadden.github.io/index.md

 nav_exclude: true
 ---

-Hello, world!
-Welcome to my personal webpage.
+Hello, world - welcome to my personal webpage!

-The site's contents largely cater to my own academic interests, but hopefully some of it is of use/interest to you too!
+The content here caters primarily to my own academic interests, but hopefully some of it is of use to you too!